Frequently asked questions

 Why choose organic?

 The world is facing a biodiversity and climate crisis.
-Farmers, Hannah and Sean, believe that organic farming without chemicals or pesticides is the first step in helping to heal nature.
+We, believe that organic farming without chemicals or pesticides is the first step in helping to heal nature.
 However, the pair keep pushing to ensure that they don't just uphold organic principles but excel at them.
+We are in a two year organic conversion and will be fully organic certified in January 2024.
+This means that we are currently adhering strictly to organic regulations, using zero chemical fertilisers and pesticides.
+We are inspected by the Irish Organic Association and the Department of Agriculture.

-Raw organic milk is delicious in tea, porridge and desserts!
+Raw milk is delicious in tea, porridge and desserts!
 Basically the list is endless.
 It can also be used to make delicious coffee.
-As you can see below the head chef in Adare Manor thinks it's great (as do we) but we will let you be the ultimate taste tasters!

 Customers have also told us that it is great for making kefir, yoghurt and brilliant in protein shakes.